ellakoa/postcard-poem/content/posts/gone-fishing-days.md

 author: Caroline Whitehouse
 date: 2023-11-05T08:00:46.849Z
 ---
 ‘Gone fishing’ I love that expression, it conjures up peace, tranquillity and hope.
-Hope that maybe today is the day you’ll land the catch that you can talk about forever.
-Sometimes experiencing a perfect day, is like that, one that happens when you least expect it, where at the end of the day you take a deep sigh and say that was perfect, these are my ‘Gone Fishing Days’ The retelling of the story might involve a bit of artistic  licence and eventually hover between a dream and reality, but I think that is just perfect.
+Hope that maybe today is the day you’ll land the catch you can talk about forever.

+Sometimes experiencing a perfect day, is like that, one that happens when you least expect it, where at the end of the day you take a deep sigh and say that was perfect, these are my ‘Gone Fishing Days’.
+The retelling of the story might involve a bit of artistic  licence and eventually hover between a dream and reality, but I think that is just perfect.